 16.4 Failure to Pay

-If «Customer Name» has not paid its bill in full by the Due Date, then BPA shall notify «Customer Name» of nonpayment. «Customer Name» shall have 45 days after receipt of the written notice to cure its nonpayment by making payment in full.
+If «Customer Name» has not paid its bill in full by the Due Date, then BPA shall notify «Customer Name» of nonpayment. «Customer Name» shall have 45 calendar days after receipt of the written notice to cure its nonpayment by making payment in full.
 If «Customer Name» does not provide full payment within the 45-day cure period, then BPA shall send an additional written notice of nonpayment to «Customer Name». «Customer Name» shall then have three Business Days after receipt of the additional written notice to provide payment.
 If «Customer Name» has not provided payment within three Business Days after receipt of the additional written notice and BPA determines in its sole discretion that «Customer Name» is unable to make the payments owed, then BPA may terminate this Agreement pursuant to section 23.
 Written notices sent under this section 16.4 must comply with section 1 of Exhibit I.

 16.5 Disputed Bills(01/17/25 Version)